sumita-dangal/EDA_AI/README.md

-This is Exploratory Data Analysis (EDA) of Diabates.
+This is Exploratory Data Analysis (EDA) of Diabetes.